i0gan/i0gan/README.md

 ## 🧑 About me:
 ### Hi there 👋
 - I'm i0gan! you can call me logan also.
+Wanna be a free game developer.
 ### mailbox How to reach me
 - Email: i0gan@pwnsky.com
 <!--